msorbaro/databaseMAVS/README.md

 # databaseMAVS

-# Hi Team!
-Here is our front end.
+# Hi!
+Here how to run our front end:
+* First, make sure that your backend is running (see backend readme) and that you are connected to the Dartmouth VPN
 * After pulling, run "yarn" to load all the dependencies
 * Then type "yarn start" to actually run the code
-* Go to localHost://8080 to see the front end in action.
+* Go to localHost://8080 to see the front end in action

 # Some endpoints we are going to need to the backend